oracle-livelabs/oci/healthcare-innovations/ai-vision/label/label.md

     This will open **Dataset list** page in selected compartment (make sure you are in correct compartment as you might need to change compartment to the one you've created for this workshop).

-    Make sure you've selected your compartment where your image library resides, ie. *X-Rays-Image-Classification* and then click **Create dataset**.
+    Make sure you've selected your compartment where your image library resides, click **Create dataset**.

     First, **Name** your dataset and optionally add **Description** and provide **Labeling instructions**